VBFT: Veloce Byzantine Fault Tolerant Consensus for Blockchains: Overview and Prior Work

 \textbf{View Change Complexity.} The computation cost of signature verification during the view change is one of the main causes of the bottleneck (during the view change) in the case of blockchain \cite{jalalzai2021fasthotstuff}.
 Reducing this cost can positively improve the view change performance.
 In PBFT\cite{Castro:1999:PBF:296806.296824}, Zyzyvya \cite{Kotla:2008:ZSB:1400214.1400236}, PBFT with the tentative execution \cite{castro01practicalPhD} and \cite{OptimisticBFT3f}, view change signature verification cost is quadratic.
 Similar to Fast-HotStuff \cite{jalalzai2021fasthotstuff}, VBFT has a linear authenticator verification cost.
 Unlike Fast-HotStuff (which needs more than two communication steps), VBFT only needs two communication steps to achieve consensus.

 \textbf{Safety.} \textbf{} PBFT with tentative execution \cite{castro01practicalPhD} can achieve consensus in two communication steps, but it can only provide relaxed safety guarantees.
-In a protocol with a relaxed safety guarantee, a request is committed permanently only if at least $f+1$ (compared to $1$ honest node during strong safety) honest nodes commit it. \textcolor{black}{In PBFT with tentative execution, a request execution can be revoked, even if the leader (primary) is not malicious.
+In a protocol with a relaxed safety guarantee, a request is committed permanently only if at least $f+1$ (compared to $1$ honest node during strong safety) honest nodes commit it. \textcolor{black}{In PBFT with tentative execution, a request execution can be revoked, even if the leader (leader) is not malicious.
 As discussed, the revocation of honest blocks results in chain quality degradation.
 This can have negative effects on protocol security when an incentive mechanism is deployed over consensus.}

-\textbf{Rotating Primary.} Previous fast BFT consensus protocols do not support rotating primary feature \cite{Kotla:2008:ZSB:1400214.1400236, castro01practicalPhD, FastBFT, MinBFT, GoodCase-Latency-PODC}.
-Enabling rotating primary is desirable for blockchain use cases, as it allows fairness and improves resilience to DoS attacks.
+\textbf{Rotating leader.} Previous fast BFT consensus protocols do not support rotating leader feature \cite{Kotla:2008:ZSB:1400214.1400236, castro01practicalPhD, FastBFT, MinBFT, GoodCase-Latency-PODC}.
+Enabling rotating leader is desirable for blockchain use cases, as it allows fairness and improves resilience to DoS attacks.

-\textbf{Trusted Execution Environment.} MinBFT \cite{MinBFT} uses trusted hardware TEEs (Trusted Execution Environment) to prevent equivocation attack \footnote{An attack during which a malicious primary/leader proposes multiple blocks for the same height.}.
+\textbf{Trusted Execution Environment.} MinBFT \cite{MinBFT} uses trusted hardware TEEs (Trusted Execution Environment) to prevent equivocation attack \footnote{An attack during which a malicious leader/leader proposes multiple blocks for the same height.}.
 Although TEEs are considered to be secure, some recent work (e.g., \cite{TEE-Vulnerability}) raises legitimate concerns about their security by identifying several vulnerabilities.